iKingCold/optimizely-maps-editor/README.md

 1. Test the OpenMapsEditor in the editor view

 > Note: The add-on does not include any template rendering, for example to show a map to site visitors.
 It only focuses on the CMS editing experience.

+# Contributing
+Thanks for your interest in contributing!
+There are many ways to contribute to this project.
+Get started [here](./CONTRIBUTING.md).